LyXoR51/LyxoR51/README.md

 📝 [GitHub Repo](https://github.com/LyXoR51/learning_journey)

 A personal repository documenting my **learning journey across multiple technologies**, starting with **Python** and **SQL**, with hands-on exercises, projects, and experiments.

-Perfect!
-Let’s make a **concise, polished version** of your MLflow repo description that emphasizes **configurations, deployment options, and MLOps experience** while keeping the bold style consistent with your other projects: